cancianpiero/pacman_logic/README.md

 # Project 2: Logic and Classical Planning

-------Solved Questions------
------modified functions-----
+This project implements an artificial intelligence solution for solving maze problems using the classic game character Pacman.
+The goal is to develop an intelligent agent that can navigate through a maze and find the optimal path to reach the target.

 1. Logic Warm-up:
-- sentence1
+* sentence1
-- sentence2
+* sentence2
-- sentence3
+* sentence3
-- findModelUnderstandingCheck
+* findModelUnderstandingCheck
-- entails
+* entails
-- plTrueInverse
+* plTrueInverse

 2. Logic-workout:
-- atLeastOne
+* atLeastOne
-- atMostOne
+* atMostOne
-- exactlyOne
+* exactlyOne

 3. Pacphysics-and-satisfiability:
-- pacmanSuccessorAxiomSingle
+* pacmanSuccessorAxiomSingle
-- pacphysicsAxioms
+* pacphysicsAxioms
-- checkLocationSatisfiability
+* checkLocationSatisfiability

 4. Path Planning with Logic:
-- positionLogicPlan
+* positionLogicPlan

 5. Eating All the Food:
-- foodLogicPlan
+* foodLogicPlan

 6. Localization:
-- localization
+* localization

 7. Mapping:
-- mapping
+* mapping

 8. SLAM:
-- slam
+* slam